 If the optic disk is swollen, the condition is called papillitis.
 If the optic disk appears normal, the condition is called retrobulbar neuritis.
 The most characteristic findings include reduced visual acuity, a visual field deficit, and disturbed color vision (often out of proportion to loss of visual acuity).
 An afferent pupillary defect is usually detectable if the contralateral eye is unaffected or involved to a lesser degree.
 Testing of color vision is a useful adjunct.
 In about two thirds of patients, inflammation is entirely retrobulbar, causing no visible changes in the optic fundus.
 In the rest, disk hyperemia, edema in or around the disk, vessel engorgement, or a combination is present.
 A few exudates and hemorrhages may be present near or on the optic disk.

-Optic neuritis is suspected in patients with characteristic pain and vision loss.
+Optic neuritis is suspected in patients with characteristic pain and vision loss, particularly if they are young.
 Neuroimaging, preferably with gadolinium-enhanced MRI, is usually done and may show an enlarged, enhancing optic nerve.
 MRI may also help diagnose multiple sclerosis.
 Fluid attenuating inversion recovery (FLAIR) MRI sequences may show typical demyelinating lesions in a periventricular location if optic neuritis is related to demyelination.

 Prognosis depends on the underlying condition.
 Most episodes resolve spontaneously, with return of vision in 2 to 3 mo.
 Most patients with a typical history of optic neuritis and no underlying systemic disease, such as a connective tissue disease, recover vision, but > 25% have a recurrence in the same eye or in the other eye.
 MRI is used to determine future risk of demyelinating disease.